nik312123/geocomputing-resources-script/README.md

 bash <( curl -fsSL "https://raw.githubusercontent.com/nik312123/geocomputing-resources-script/master/setup_ssh_key_for_github.sh" )
 ```

-To run the script in verbose mode (prints commands being run and their outputs) on bash 4 or higher, add the `-v` flag like so:
+To run the script in verbose mode (prints commands being run and their outputs) on bash 4 or higher, add the `-v` or `--verbose` flag like so:

 ```bash
 bash <( curl -fsSL "https://raw.githubusercontent.com/nik312123/geocomputing-resources-script/master/setup_ssh_key_for_github.sh" ) -v